 Mark was born in Syracuse, NY and was adopted soon after his birth.
 He joined the Marine Corps in 1982, deployed twice to Iraq, and retired as a Master Gunnery Sergeant in 2010 as the Electronics Maintenance Chief for the 2nd Marine Aircraft Wing.
 Mark was saved in Okinawa, Japan at the Maranatha Baptist Church in 1985.
 Subsequently, he served in many capacities in various churches to include Sunday school teacher/director, AWANA leader and commander, deacon, and bus director.
-In addition to his current position at Centerview, he is an author for LifeWay’s The Gospel Project, a member of the board at Grace Classical School, aids doctoral students with their dissertations as well as proctors the Ed.D. comprehensive examinations at Southeastern Baptist Theological Seminary, and serves as the Chairman of the Executive Committee for the 34 churches of the New River Baptist Association.
+In addition to his current position at Centerview, he is an author for LifeWay’s The Gospel Project, vice-president of the board at Grace Classical School, a member of the Baptist State Convention of North Carolina's Historical Committee, aids doctoral students with their dissertations as well as proctors the Ed.D. comprehensive examinations at Southeastern Baptist Theological Seminary, and serves as the Chairman of the Executive Committee for the 34 churches of the New River Baptist Association.

 Mark was ordained as a deacon in 1993, licensed to preach in 1995, and also ordained as a minister of the gospel at Centerview Baptist Church in 2010.
 His education includes a Bachelor of Science degree from Liberty University, a Master of Arts in Religion from Liberty Baptist Theological Seminary and a Doctor of Education from Southeastern Baptist Theological Seminary.
 He wrote his dissertation on marriage enrichment in the local church with an emphasis on military couples.
 His hobbies include golf, reading, and painting.

 - Lanny CarrAssociate Pastor for Prayer and Spiritual Development